Projects per year

 Research interests

-From October 2022 - May 2024 he is undertaking an Arts and Humanities Research Council (AHRC) Research, Development and Engagement Fellowship, titled 'Pavlov and the kingdom of dogs: Storying experimental animal histories through arts-based research'.
-His focus will be the development of creative, arts-based and visual methods to critically explore the experiences of animals in scientific research.
+From October 2022 - October 2024 he is undertaking an Arts and Humanities Research Council (AHRC) Research, Development and Engagement Fellowship, titled 'Pavlov and the kingdom of dogs: Storying experimental animal histories through arts-based research'.
+The Fellowship involves the development of creative, arts-based and visual methods to challenge conventional perceptions of animal experimentation, the nature of scientific work, and the history of Psychology.

 Supervisory Interests